 TaiChi (Taiji) translates as the Supreme Ultimate, the source of all things in Taoist cosmology.
 All of those “things” are energy in some form, literally “every thing is energy”.
-The internal arts of China have their roots in this basic principle.
+The internal arts have their roots in this basic principle.

-Next, we have to appreciate our position as a generator and user of energy.
+It is important to appreciate our position as a generator and user of energy.
 We are a living matrix of energy – electricity, heat, light, magnetism and the physical manifestations of energy as speed, power and force are all parts of the human energy system.
 We create, and have the ability to impact, many forms of energy.